astropy/astropy/docs/timeseries/lombscargle.rst

 Measurement Uncertainties
 -------------------------

-The :class:`~astropy.stats.LombScargle` interface can also handle data with measurement uncertainties.
+The :class:`~astropy.timeseries.LombScargle` interface can also handle data with measurement uncertainties.
 For example, if all uncertainties are the same, you can pass a scalar: